 statement

-As a Detroit-based interdisciplinary artist, my work is a living exploration of urban ecology, ancestral memory, and cultural design.
-Born and raised in Detroit, I draw from the city’s layered histories and resilient spirit to create work that bridges fine art, biophilic barbering, and regenerative agriculture.
-These three disciplines form the backbone of my practice—each rooted in care, ritual, and transformation.
+As a Detroit-based interdisciplinary artist and curator, my work is a living exploration of urban ecology, ancestral memory, and cultural design.
+Born and raised in Detroit, I create from a place of rootedness—my practice shaped by the city’s layered histories, its raw material realities, and the resilient spirit that raised me.
+My work braids fine art, symbolic rituals of personal grooming, and biophilic urban agriculture into a living language of devotion.
+These disciplines are not separate lanes but interconnected systems of care, ritual, and transformation that inform both my artistic and curatorial lens.

-In parallel, my barbering practice—anchored by the project Hair is the Garden We Wear—reframes grooming as a sacred act of cultivation.
+My project Hair Is The Garden We Wear™ reframes grooming as a sacred act of cultivation.
 Each cut is a design of intention, a tactile meditation on identity, and a celebration of Black and Brown aesthetics.
-This philosophy extends into my work in urban agriculture, where I treat soil and scalp as sites of healing, growth, and resistance.
+This philosophy extends into my agricultural work, where I treat soil and scalp as parallel sites of healing, growth, and resistance.
+These practices inform my paintings and sculptures, which carry the same devotion to ritual, lineage, and ecological intelligence.

-Through this integrated approach, I aim to challenge conventional notions of art, labor, and legacy.
+Through this integrated approach, I challenge conventional notions of art, labor, and legacy.
 My work is not confined to galleries—it lives in gardens, barbershops, and community spaces.
-It is worn, grown, and felt.
-By engaging with Detroit’s evolving narrative, I seek to foster connection, spark dialogue, and honor the beauty of self-determined culture.
+It is worn, grown, tended, and felt.
+As both artist and curator, I build environments that honor the beauty of self-determined culture and the power of material truth.

-Ultimately, my practice is a devotion—an offering to the city that raised me, and a blueprint for living artfully, intentionally, and in rhythm with the land and the people.
+Ultimately, my practice is a devotion—an offering to the city that shaped me, a testament to the natural and ancestral worlds that sustain me, and a blueprint for living artfully, intentionally, and in rhythm with land, lineage, and community.

 bio

-Tzu Poré is an award-winning interdisciplinary artist, designer barber, and urban cultivator from Detroit, Michigan.
-A devoted Taurus with an old-school spirit and a modern edge, Poré has carved a life where vocation and passion are one.
-His practice spans fine art, biophilic barbering, and regenerative agriculture—each discipline rooted in ritual, community, and transformation.
+Tzu Poré is a published, award‑winning interdisciplinary artist, curator, designer barber, and urban cultivator from Detroit, Michigan.
+A devoted Taurus with an old‑school spirit and a modern edge, Poré has shaped a life where creative practice and lived experience are inseparable.
+His work moves fluidly across fine art, symbolic rituals of personal grooming, and biophilic urban agriculture—disciplines he approaches as interconnected systems of care, design, and cultural memory.

-Tzu Poré’s life is his art.
-His work is not confined to galleries—it lives in gardens, barbershops, and community spaces.
-It is worn, grown, and felt.
-Through this integrated practice, he continues to inspire, challenge, and cultivate the future.
+Poré’s life and art are deeply intertwined.
+His work lives in gardens, barbershops, studios, and community spaces.
+It is grown, worn, tended, and felt.
+Through this integrated practice, he continues to shape new possibilities for beauty, labor, and legacy in Detroit and beyond.

 clubs